ArthurBonsu/Tinc-Blockchain/TESTINGREADME.md

 # Project Setup & Testing Guide

 ## **1. Load Project Structure**
-Before proceeding, ensure that you provide the AI agent with the project structure by uploading **ProjectStructure.txt**.
+Before proceeding, ensure that you provide the AI agent with the project structure by uploading **ProjectStructure.txt** and the files within the main folder itself.
 This will help maintain consistency across the project, especially between the `main` and `test` folders.

 ## **2. Create Base Test File**
 A **BaseTest** file should be included in the `test` folder, following the provided format.
 The test file should align with the structure and purpose of the files in the `main` folder.